zama-ai/fhevm/design.md

 On the KMS blockchain the following smart contracts are deployed:

 - *fhEVM ASC*: Smart contract to which transaction from the gateway (connector) are submitted to.
-This constract contains all customization logic required to work with the specific fhEVM blockchain.
+This contract contains all customization logic required to work with the specific fhEVM blockchain.

 Finally, dApp smart contracts use the *TFHE* Solidity library to perform operations on encrypted data on the fhEVM blockchain.
 This library is embedded into the dApp smart contract, and calls an executor smart contract under the hood.